emcfins/fargate-workshop-guide/content/build-a-continuous-deployment-pipeline.md

 steps will configure git to use the AWS CLI credential helper, move the origin remoe to the CodeCommit repository, and push to it.

 1. Switch to the tab where you have your Cloud9 environment opened.
+Run the next few commands in the terminal.

 1. Configure the CodeCommit AWS CLI credential helper: